 In reference SSP4, the substitution elasticity is slightly below the reference and the growth rates of efficiency coal and renewable energy are moderate, both at 1.5% annually.
 Challenges to mitigation are high, characterized by a high damage factor (15 × 105), resulting in large anticipated damage from fossil fuel burning and thus overall lower fossil fuel use in the mitigation scenario.
-In the SSP4 mitigation scenario additional efforts are made to increase production of renewable energies, both through increasing the production efficiency growth of renewable energy (to 2% annually), reducing the growth rate of coal extraction to 1% annually and improving energy infrastructure investments (a substitution elasticity of 1.05).
+In the SSP4 mitigation scenario additional efforts are made to increase production of renewable energy, through increase in the production efficiency growth of renewable energy (to 2% annually), reduction in the growth rate of coal extraction to 1% annually, and improved energy infrastructure investments (a substitution elasticity of 1.05).
 As the challenges to mitigation are low, an optimal global carbon tax is implemented under the SSP4 mitigation scenario.

-In reference SSP5 all energy development is focused on fossil fuels, leading to very high growth rates for extraction efficiency of coal, 2.2% annually and growth in renewable energy production efficiency is neglected (0%).
+In reference SSP5 all energy development is focused on fossil fuels, leading to very high growth rates for extraction efficiency of coal, 2.2% annually, while growth in renewable energy production efficiency is neglected (0%).
 The price is a massive use of fossil fuel at cheap prices and low energy efficiency.
-Fossil fuels are predominantly used for all of energy production facilitated by a high substitution elasticity of 1.05.
-However, as the increased level of development lowers the challenge to adaptation, the damage of expected climate change is buffered by a low damage factor (5 × 105).
+Fossil fuels are predominantly used for all energy production facilitated by a high substitution elasticity of 1.05.
+However, as the increased level of development lowers challenges to adaptation, the damage resulting from expected climate change is buffered by a low damage factor (5 × 105).
 Nevertheless, challenges to mitigation are high but the mitigation strategies for SSP5 include only a very moderate global carbon tax (10% of the optimal), a higher substitution elasticity (1.2) and a slight decrease in growth of coal extraction efficiency (2%) compared to the SSP5 reference scenario.

 A7.
 Details of cropland downscaling